hidenorikuwakado/SHA-512mpp/MatrixGenerator/README.md

-This code includes the code for computing the circular constant provided in http://h2np.net/pi/index.html.
+File main.c includes the code for computing the circular constant provided in http://h2np.net/pi/index.html.
 Hironobu SUZUKi has the copyright of the code for computing the circular constant, which is licenced by GPL2.